JonBenét Ramsey

 Have you seen this knot before?

-“The slipknots and the garrote are both sophisticated bondage devices designed to give control to the user.
+The slipknots and garrote are both sophisticated bondage devices designed to exert control over the user.

-“Evidence from these devices suggests they were made by someone with expertise using rope and cords, which cords could not be found or “sourced” within defendants’ home.
-(SMF P 169; PSMF P 169.)”
-(Carnes 2003:17)
+Evidence from these devices indicates that they were crafted by someone with expertise in using rope and cords.
+However, these cords could not be found or “sourced” within the Ramsey home.

 HI-TEC Brand Bootprint